digital-marketing-framework/distributor-csv/README.md

-# CSV Distributor for Mediatis Digital Marketing Framework
+# CSV Distributor for Mediatis Anyrel

 ## Introduction
 Save data by appending it to a CSV file.